Business Guidance and Assistance

 Hera Hub DC, a coworking space located just north of Tenleytown, offers free one-on-one business consulting for business owners and entrepreneurs through its GURU program.
 Experts in fields ranging from marketing to business technology to legal issues are available to provide targeted advice and expertise.

-The District of Columbia Small Business Resource Center is your gateway to information and services that can help you start and strengthen your business in the District.
+The DC Small Business Resource Center (SBRC) is your gateway to information and services that can help you start and strengthen your business in the District.
 Through the SBRC, you can access trainings, workshops, seminars, one-on-one technical and educational assistance, and other services.

-Storefront Improvement Project small grants are offered by Tenleytown Main Street to help defray the cost of exterior improvements for businesses in Tenleytown.
+Small Business Grants offered by Tenleytown Main Street help defray the cost of physical and operational improvements for businesses in Tenleytown.

 DC Department of Insurance, Securities and Banking, a regulatory agency for the District of Columbia’s financial services industries, provides and participates in programs and resources to assist small business owners in creating sustainable economic development.